erikaduan/textbook_notes/blog_posts/regression_richard_mcelreath.md

 -   Regression, Fire and Dangerous Things [Part 3](https://elevanth.org/blog/2021/06/29/regression-fire-and-dangerous-things-3-3/)

-# Part 1 - the causal salad
+# Part 1: Causal Salad

 There are a few reasons for performing regression modelling, as listed in [Regression and Other